How to convert SVG to PNG or JPG

 Will my transparent background be kept?

-With PNG, yes, transparency is preserved.
-JPG has no transparency, so transparent areas are filled with the background colour you choose.
+With PNG, yes, transparency is preserved by default, or you can switch to a solid background colour if you need one.
+JPG has no transparency at all, so it always fills transparent areas with the background colour you choose.

 My SVG uses an external image or font, why is it blank?